ctw / ctw-cast

 Where to Use This Library

-- Controllers: Validate and cast request parameters
+- Controllers: Cast request parameters to expected types

 - Service layers: Ensure type safety when processing external data